stuart-knock/docs/UserGuide/UserGuide-UI_Project.rst

 - link data to other projects
 - export data.

-On the right hand menu for this page, an `upload` buttons appear.
+On the right hand menu for this page, an `upload` button appears.
 This launches an overlay with tabs for each type of TVB-compatible data:

     .. figure:: screenshots/data_uploaders.jpg